We are worshiping at 9 am.

 Prayer of the Day

-God of compassion, you welcome the wayward, and you embrace us all with forgiveness.
-By our baptism clothe us with garments of your grace, and feed us at the table of your love, through Jesus Christ, our Savior and Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
+O God of life, you reach out to us amid our fears with the wounded hands of your risen Son.
+By your Spirit’s breath revive our faith in your mercy, and strengthen us to be the body of your Son, Jesus Christ, our Savior and Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.

 Amen.